Rupee posts marginal decline against US dollar

 Rupee's Performance Against US Dollar Since 04 March 2025

-The Pakistani rupee posted marginal decline against the US dollar, depreciating 0.03% during trading in the interbank market on Thursday.
+The Pakistani rupee posted marginal improvement against the US dollar, appreciating 0.02% during trading in the interbank market on Thursday.

-At close, the local currency settled at 283.64, a loss of Re0.09 against the greenback.
+At close, the local currency settled at 283.67, a gain of Re0.05 against the greenback.

 Inter-bank market rates for dollar on Thursday